Mad-Ez-Domains

 Implement Email Verification and Disable Old Comments

-One of the first steps we took was setting up email verification for anyone wanting to comment on highly active posts.
-This has made a huge difference by cutting down on spam while still keeping the discussions meaningful.
+One of our first steps was setting up email verification for anyone wanting to comment on highly active posts.
+This has made a massive difference by cutting down on spam while keeping the discussions meaningful.

-Another thing we’ve done is keeping an eye on older posts that tend to attract a lot of spam.
+Another thing we’ve done is monitor older posts that tend to attract a lot of spam.
 For those, we’ve disabled comments entirely.
-This way, we can put more energy into encouraging genuine conversations on newer and more relevant posts.
+This way, we can focus more on encouraging genuine conversations on newer and more relevant posts.

-We also added some clear commenting guidelines right on the form itself.
-This helps set expectations for anyone who wants to leave a comment.
-With the help of all of these tools and some carefully crafted modifications, we have a setup that keeps spam at bay while also ensuring the conversation on our site remains purposeful and focused.
-It’s been an amazing way to still have a real community.
+We also added clear commenting guidelines to the form, helping set expectations for anyone who wants to comment.
+These tools and some carefully crafted modifications have helped us set up a system that keeps spam at bay while ensuring the conversation on our site remains purposeful and focused.
+It’s still been a fantastic way to have a real community.

 Patrick Beltran, Marketing Director, Ardoz Digital